Projects

 x-codespar-projectis ignored. - Otherwise, if

-x-codespar-projectis present, that project is used. - Otherwise, the request falls back to the organization's default project.
+x-codespar-projectis present, that project is used. - Otherwise, the request falls back to the account's default project.

-The request will fail with 404 not_found if the project ID does not belong to the authenticated organization.
-Projects never cross org boundaries.
+The request will fail with 404 not_found if the project ID does not belong to the authenticated account.
+Projects never cross account boundaries.

 Project-scoped API keys